Managing an external subscription

 For each items[]

 assigned to that item in the acquisition.
-Unless a change event requires the creation of a new billing agreement, you should use this identifier throughout a subscription's lifecycle.
+Unless a change event requires creating a new billing agreement, use this identifier throughout a subscription's lifecycle.

 Since customers accept a subscription's terms during acquisitions, and therefore they've already been added to the billing agreement, it's not necessary to pass terms